cun3yt/secure-notes/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2024 Cuneyt Mertayak

+This means you can:
+- ✅ Use this code commercially
+- ✅ Modify the code
+- ✅ Distribute the code
+- ✅ Use the code privately
+- ✅ Sublicense the code

+With the conditions that you:
+- ℹ️ Include the original license
+- ℹ️ Include the original copyright notice

+And understand that:
+- ❗ The software comes with no warranty
+- ❗ The author has no liability for damages